 Having recognized a range of initiatives, the Minister of Health, Labour and Welfare has certified that Chugai is a company that is taking steps to improve labor conditions.

 Chugai formulated a general employer action plan in 2005 pursuant to Japan’s Act on Advancement of Measures to Support Raising Next-Generation Children, and has taken measures to improve working conditions such as introducing a program to support employees who return to work after childcare leave.
 In recognition of these efforts, in 2008, 2011, 2015 and 2018, Japan’s Ministry of Health, Labour and Welfare certified Chugai as a company that actively supports the balance between work and family life under the terms of the act.
 In addition, as a result of the initiatives implemented during the 4th Action Plan, the Company obtained “Platinum Kurumin” certification in 2018.
-Currently, the Company is in the process of implementing the 5th Action Plan for Raising the Next Generation, which runs for two years and nine months from April 1, 2017, to December 31, 2019, with the intent of supporting the balance between work and childcare at an even higher level than it is today.
+Currently, the Company is in the process of implementing the 7th Action Plan for Raising the Next Generation, which runs for one year from January 1, to December 31, 2022, with the intent of supporting the balance between work and childcare at an even higher level than it is today.
 As employee circumstances diversify with childcare, nursing care and other life events, we have developed a handbook to familiarize supervisors with some of the key points they should manage.
-We have also created tools to enable employees to continue communicating with the company during childcare leave and to promote one-on-one discussions following their return to work, efforts designed to support a smooth return to the workplace.
+We have also created tools to enable employees to continue communicating with the company during childcare leave, implemented e-learning for both employees and their supervisors, and introduced one-on-one discussions before maternity leave and after returning to work, efforts designed to support smooth return to the workplace and career development.

 For more information, click here